NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

     When you click this link, you will navigate away from the NOAA Cloud information page.

     **User Name** is case sensitive, and is First.Last name, where the first character of first, and last name is an uppercase letter.

-    **Password:** Combination of your paraphrase and 8 digits PIN from NOAA-RDHPCS RSA token.
+    **Password:** Combination of your passphrase and 8 digits PIN from NOAA-RDHPCS RSA token.

 Workflow